Clothing: Sport and activity

-For practical, comfort or safety reasons most sports and physical activities are practiced wearing special clothing.
+For practical, comfort or safety reasons, most sports and physical activities are practised wearing special clothing.
 Common sportswear garments include shorts, T-shirts, tennis shirts, leotards, tracksuits, and trainers.
 Specialized garments include wet suits (for swimming, diving, or surfing), salopettes (for skiing), and leotards (for gymnastics).
 Also, spandex materials often are used as base layers to soak up sweat.
 Spandex is preferable for active sports that require form fitting garments, such as volleyball, wrestling, track and field, dance, gymnastics, and swimming.

 Fashion

 Paris set the 1900–1940 fashion trends for Europe and North America.
-In the 1920s the goal was all about getting loose.
-Women wore dresses all day, every day.
-Day dresses had a drop waist, which was a sash or belt around the low waist or hip and a skirt that hung anywhere from the ankle on up to the knee, never above.
-Daywear had sleeves (long to mid-bicep) and a skirt that was straight, pleated, hank hemmed, or tiered.
+Day dresses had drop waists, sashes or belts around the low waist or hip and a skirt that hung anywhere from the ankle on up to the knee.
+Day wear had sleeves (long to mid-bicep) and a skirt that was straight, pleated, hank hemmed, or tiered.
 Jewelry was not conspicuous.
 Hair was often bobbed, giving a boyish look.

 In the early twenty-first century a diverse range of styles exists in fashion, varying by geography, exposure to modern media, economic conditions, and ranging from expensive haute couture, to traditional garb, to thrift store grunge.
 Fashion shows are events for designers to show off new and often extravagant designs.